Seattle Chamber sues over city’s new ‘JumpStart’ payroll tax on big businesses

 Labeled the “JumpStart” tax by Councilmember Teresa Mosqueda, who billed it as a way to help Seattle recover from COVID-19 and build a fairer economy, the measure won support from labor unions, community groups and some business owners.

-But Mayor Jenny Durkan raised objections, warning the tax could drive away some large corporations and could be challenged in court.
+But Mayor Jenny Durkan raised objections, warning that the tax could drive away some large corporations and could be challenged in court.
 Durkan allowed the measure to become law without her signature.

-Durkan and the council are counting on proceeds of the tax, which are supposed to start rolling in next year.
+Durkan and the council are counting on proceeds from the tax, which are supposed to start rolling in next year.
 The 2021 budget they adopted last month allocates more than $200 million to help close a revenue hole opened up by the COVID-19 crisis.

 Starting in 2022, the tax is supposed to fund affordable housing, community-led development, local business assistance and Green New Deal investments.